UK lawmakers set date for Google, Ernst & Young tax grilling

+BRIEF-Customers Bancorp says has received two unsolicited all-cash proposals over past few weeks

+* Says over past few weeks, Customers has also received two unsolicited all-cash proposals

-LONDON A panel of UK lawmakers will next week grill representatives from Google Inc and its auditor, Ernst & Young, following a Reuters report that highlighted inconsistencies in Google's statements about its UK activities.
+LONDON May 9 A panel of UK lawmakers will next week grill representatives from Google Inc and its auditor Ernst & Young, following a Reuters report which highlighted inconsistencies in Google's statements about its UK activities.

 Google has attracted the ire of British lawmakers for the way it pays almost no income tax on billions of dollars of UK sales each year.